Annealed almost periodic entropy

 It is also natural to study uniform random finite-dimensional representations of free products of other cyclic groups, and it should be straightforward to develop a resulting theory of annealed AP entropy.
 For permutations and annealed sofic entropy, this generalization is presented in~\cite{AusBowShr}.
 The formula for annealed sofic entropy for such groups is connected to a classical entropy-like functional introduced by Kikuchi (see~\cite[Section 3]{AusBowShr}), and I expect the analog of this story holds for annealed AP entropy.

 However, beyond this class of free-product groups, it is more difficult to define `natural' measures on representation varieties.
 Some progress of this kind is due to Goldman for surface groups~\cite{Gol84}.
-See also~\cite{MulPen02,BureLaw22,Mag22,MagPud24}.
+See~\cite{MulPen02,BureLaw22,Mag22,MagPud24} for recent results about representations chosen at random from these measures.
 When such a natural finite measure exists, one can sensibly use it to define `annealed' AP entropies for those groups.
 I do not know how tractable or useful the resulting theory might be.
-More fundamentally still, I do not know whether these measures satisfy analogs of the main properties we have used for the Haar measures on $\rm{U}(n)$, such as the measure concentration from~\ref{thm:Un-conc}.
+Perhaps more fundamentally, I do not know whether these measures satisfy analogs of the main properties we have used for the Haar measures on $\bf{U}(n)$, such as the measure concentration from~\ref{thm:Un-conc}.

 For a Cartesian product $\G_1 \times \G_2$ of two other groups, this discussions asks for a natural way to generate a pair of commuting finite-dimensional representations of $\G_1$ and $\G_2$.
-While there may not be a single canonical measure on such pairs, one possibility is offered by Kronecker products of separate representations of $\G_1$ and $\G_2$ (see~\cite[Section 7.3]{FolAHA}).
+While there may not be a single canonical measure on such pairs, one possibility is offered by Kronecker products of separate representations of $\G_1$ and $\G_2$ (see~\cite[Sec.
+7.3]{FolAHA}).
 Studying these would bring us back to our questions about tensor products above.
 In general, questions about whether such tensor-product representations can effectively `see' all representations of $\G_1\times \G_2$ have long-known connections to Connes' embedding problem and related phenomena.
 Much more on these topics can be found in~\cite{PisOST},~\cite{BroOza08}, or~\cite{Oza13}, for example.